 Decision: The decision will be made by the board of the Finnish Physical Society based on their own evaluation and received recommendations.

 Prize: The prize is 1000 EUR and one year of free membership of the Finnish Physical Society.
-Prize can be also divided, if the board considers it justified.
+The prize can be also divided, if the board considers it justified.
 The prize will be awarded at Physics Days.
 The winners will be announced personally.

 2018: Lauri Niemi (University of Helsinki; Dimensional reduction in the study of the electroweak phase transition) and Olli Ahlstedt (University of Tampere; Elektronirakenteen tiheysfunktionaaliteoriaan perustuvat simulaatiot vedyn adsorptiolle Pt-Ni nanoklustereiden pinnoilla).
 Link

 2017: Risto Ojajärvi (University of Jyväskylä; Electron-phonon interaction in flat-band superconductivity).
 Link

 2016: Erkka Lumme (University of Helsinki; Determination of the solar photospheric electric field for modelling of the coronal magnetic field and CMEs) and Saga Säppi (University of Helsinki; Aspects of Quantum Chromodynamics at Finite Density).
 Link

 2015: Ari-Pekka Honkanen (University of Helsinki; Pallotaivutettujen kideanalysaattorien röntgendiffraktio-ominaisuudet).
 Link